If you’re a new business, or relatively new, I’m going to take a guess that social media is high up there on your to-do list.

 When people first start an online business, they often obsess over numbers.
 They want hundreds of Facebook likes, thousands of Twitter followers and millions of visits to their site.
 It’s the dream, right?
 If you gain a big audience, then surely you will succeed in the online world.

 But this just isn’t true.
 Audience engagement is far more important than sheer numbers.
 If you just focus on numbers, all you create is noise.
 And what happens when there’s lots of noise?
 Your message becomes lost.

 So if you are just starting out, you really don’t have to feel inferior to those businesses you see online with thousands of fans.
 Concentrate on valuing your small following.
-Concentrate on your message.
-Concentrate on building a relationship you’re your audience.
+Focus on your message.
+Work on building a relationship you’re your audience.
 That is what will help your business to succeed.

 So, confession time now.
 Have you ever suffered from audience size envy?
 Tell me in the comments section below.